As a product manager, you have your work cut out for you.

 Product managers stand to gain more control over their work, as well as bring more efficiency to the entire project simply by collecting information and sharing it with the rest of the team so that everyone involved with the project is always on the same page.

-As you’re planning the work on your next product launch, use the documents we recommended in this article to make your work easier and more efficient.
+As you’re planning the work on your next product launch, use these important technical documents for product managers we recommended in this article to make your work easier and more efficient.